Home > Blog >

 Between 2023 and 2028, the logistics industry is expected to expand at a compound annual growth rate (CAGR) of 6.3%.

 This stable growth rate signals healthy demand across shipping and logistics firms.
-Businesses in emerging markets are driving demand for logistics capabilities in particular.
+Businesses in emerging markets are driving demand for international logistics capabilities in particular.

 Ocean freight handles 70% of all global cargo movement by volume.